 CARRIAGEWORKS AND CONTEMPORARY ASIAN AUSTRALIAN PERFORMANCE PRESENT

 In some traditional societies, the Longhouse is the meeting place where the village gathers to share stories and bond as a community.
-CAAP’s Longhouse Networking Program combines talks, performances, masterclasses and workshops.
-All artists and arts workers interested in exploring Asian Australian themes through contemporary performance are welcome to attend and get involved.
+CAAP’s Longhouse Program combines talks, performances, masterclasses and workshops.
+All artists and arts workers interested in exploring Asian Australian themes through contemporary performance are welcome to attend and get involved at these networking opportunities.
 The Longhouse returns for 2017 at CAAP’S new home, Carriageworks.
-To get things off to a lively start, the conversation we have to have….

 DIVERSITY IS A WHITE WORD